The Global Credit Spread Puzzle

 173 Pages Posted: 24 Sep 2019 Last revised: 30 Mar 2022

-Using security-level credit spread data in eight developed economies, we document a large cross-country difference in credit spreads conditional on credit ratings and other default risk measures.
-The standard structural models not only fail to explain this cross-country variation in spreads but also have difficulty predicting credit spreads accurately.
-We implement an extended structural model that incorporates endogenous liquidity in the secondary market and find that this model largely explains credit spreads in the cross section and over time, as well as significantly reduces pricing errors.
+Using security-level credit spread data in eight developed economies, we show that the standard structural models underpredict credit spreads.
+The models fail to generate the distribution of credit spreads at the bond level accurately, explain the cross-country difference in spreads, and match the time-series variation in bond yields.
+In contrast, an extended structural model that incorporates endogenous liquidity in the secondary market largely explains credit spreads in the cross section and over time.
 Therefore, default risk itself is an unlikely explanation for international corporate bond spreads.

-Keywords: Corporate credit spreads, Credit spread puzzle, Structural credit risk models, Merton model, Black and Cox model, CDS, Fixed income asset pricing
+Keywords: Corporate credit spreads, Credit spread puzzle, Structural credit risk models, Endogenous Liquidity, Search, Credit default swaps, Fixed income asset pricing

 JEL Classification: G12, G13